Skip to main content

 Nara, Japan

-Set among the ancient fields of Asuka in Nara Prefecture, Da terra holds a Michelin star and back-to-back recognition in the Opinionated About Dining European rankings — an unusual credential for a restaurant rooted in southern Japan.
+Set among the ancient fields of Asuka in Nara Prefecture, Da terra holds a Michelin star and back-to-back recognition in the Opinionated About Dining European rankings, an unusual credential for a restaurant rooted in southern Japan.
 The kitchen works from its own garden, crossing Italian technique with the finest local produce in a format that reads more like a philosophical argument than a tasting menu.

 Madrid, Spain

 Estimar Madrid brings a Catalan approach to fish and shellfish to the Centro district, a street from the Spanish Parliament.
-Opinionated About Dining ranked the Madrid outpost among the top 54 restaurants in Europe in 2024, placing it in a peer set that includes some of Spain's most serious seafood programs.
+Opinionated About Dining ranked the Madrid outpost among the top 54 restaurants in Europe in 2024, placing it in a comparable set that includes some of Spain's most serious seafood programs.
 Open Tuesday through Saturday for lunch and dinner, with Monday and Sunday closed.

 Aughton, United Kingdom